tbordvik/soko/README.md

 A clone of the "famous" Sokoban game.

+Controls:
-Arrows to move.
+- Arrows or WASD to move.
-R to restart.
+- R to restart.
-E to toggle editor mode.
+- E to toggle editor mode.

 Using [Raylib](https://www.raylib.com/), the #2 open source game engine :)